coreyfireBB/PhantaByte/README.md

 Finally you will need to comma separated, add the corresponding numbers of the items you want to remediate comma separated (example: 1,2,3,4,17)

 After that, you will see output for each item selected.
 The GPO is created, and the changes should have been enacted.

+You can check out a quick introduction to this script here: https://youtu.be/ZnPeuU1lTgM